-"GAMMA SNIFFER" OR HOMEMADE GEIGER COUNTER FOR DETECTING URANIUM ORES 175 The Geiger Counter Tube.
+"GAMMA SNIFFER" OR HOMEMADE GEIGER COUNTER FOR DETECTING URANIUM ORES

+The Geiger Counter Tube.
 The "heart" of a Geiger counter is the G-M tube.
 This may be a few inches long or several feet in length and be made of either glass or metal.
 In some counters the G-M tube is enclosed within the counter case.
 In others it is apart from the case but connected thereto by a cable.
 But all G-M counter tubes, regardless of size or form, operate in the same manner.
 They all consist of a metal or glass envelope and two electrodes, a cathode and an anode.
 The envelope is filled with one or more gases.
 Helium, argon, chlorine and Krypton are some of the gases used in G-M tubes.

 When a G-M tube is in operation a high voltage positive charge (500 to 1000 volts depending upon the tube) is applied to the anode.
 When thus charged, the tube is sensitive to radioactivity.
 Ores containing such radioactive elements as uranium and radium are radioactive and emit particles and rays.
-If a Geiger counter is brought

-RAYTHEON TYPE CK1026 GEIGER-MULLER COUNTER TUBE This is the sensitive, low-priced G-M tube used in the "Gamma Sniffer."
-The illustration shows also the homemade holder used to support the tube. close to a radioactive ore a few rays (gamma rays) pass through the wall of the G-M tube and collide with molecules of the gas enclosed in the tube.
+If a Geiger counter is brought close to a radioactive ore a few rays (gamma rays) pass through the wall of the G-M tube and collide with molecules of the gas enclosed in the tube.
 The collisions knock electrons out of the molecules.
 The negative electrons are attracted to the positively charged anode and produce a negative electrical pulse each time that an electron collects on the anode.
 The anode is connected to the grid of an amplifier tube and each time an electron reaches the anode it is indicated by the transducer connected to the amplifier.
 If the transducer is an earphone it clicks each time an electron reaches the anode.
 If the transducer is a meter or a neon light it gives a visual signal.
 The number of clicks in the earphones or flashes in the neon tube which occur in a minute is called the "count" and is a measure of the radioactivity to which the tube is exposed.